UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 All-Rounder

-There's a real Elo separation here: Martinez at 957 versus Davis at 825.
-That 132-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Martinez at 965 versus Davis at 846.
+That 119-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Martinez throws significantly more leather — a 0.1 sig. strike per minute gap.
 Davis is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Davis has tighter striking defense, making opponents miss more often.

-**The Pick: Mana Martinez over Brandon Davis.** The model gives Martinez a slight nod at 62% — this could easily go either way.
-Notably, the betting market has Martinez at 58% implied while our model sees 62% — a 3-point disagreement that could signal value.
+The Pick: Mana Martinez over Brandon Davis.
+The model gives Martinez a slight nod at 61% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Nick Maximov